hmrc/performance-testing-template.g8/README.md

     VAT_FLAT_RATE_CALC_FRONTEND

 ## Development
-If you'd like to contribute to the performance-testing-template you'll need to test your changes before raising a PR (see below).
+To contribute to the performance-testing-template you'll need to test your changes locally before raising a PR (see below).

 ### Generating a Performance Test project from you local changes
 To create a test project from your local changes, execute the following command from the parent directory of your local copy of the template: